 - Section 114 of the Food and Drug Administration (FDA) Modernization Act of 1997 (FDAMA 114) was intended to permit the transfer information beyond efficacy and safety data and allow for payer receipt of HCEI to help inform formulary decision making.
-However, the section's language is vague and, in the absence of formal FDA guidance or clarifying statements over the past 20 years, minimal HCEI has been shared promotionally under FDAMA 114.1-3 - In December 2016, the 21st Century Cures Act sought to clarify the original provision by clarifying the definition of HCEI, expanding the target audience for receiving HCEI, broadening the range of information shared with payers, and requiring clear statements related to the differences between HCEI and approved labeling. - However, only 7% of respondents reported including HCEI in >75% of product discussions, with 12% using HCEI in 51 to 75% of discussions, and the majority (76%) of respondents including HCEI for $\leq 50\%$ of products discussed over the past 6 months. - Over 60% noted a gap between their need for HCEI vs what has been available to them and shared that product decision making would be very much or extremely improved (54%) if the gap between HCEI needed for formulary decision-making and available HCEI were addressed (Figure 3).
+However, the section's language is vague and, in the absence of formal FDA guidance or clarifying statements over the past 20 years, minimal HCEI has been shared promotionally under FDAMA 114.1-3 - In December 2016, the 21st Century Cures Act sought to clarify the original provision by clarifying the definition of HCEI, expanding the target audience for receiving HCEI, broadening the range of information shared with payers, and requiring clear statements related to the differences between HCEI and approved labeling. - Additionally, in January 2017, the FDA issued draft HCEI guidance on the specific types of information that are considered to be "related" to an approved indication, contextual information that should be included when disseminating HCEI, and guidance on pre-approval dissemination of HCEI for investigational drugs and devices.